 A Research and Teaching Hospital

-The Nebraska Medical Center is the primary pediatric training site for the University of Nebraska Medical Center's College of Medicine.
+Nebraska Medicine is the primary pediatric training site for the University of Nebraska Medical Center's College of Medicine.
 Our neonatologists are not only doctors, but also professors of neonatal medicine.
 Our status as a research and teaching hospital gives us the opportunity to implement and utilize the most current research and technology in the field of neonatal medicine.
 This is evidenced by our membership in the Vermont Oxford Network (VON).
 VON is a non-profit organization whose mission is to improve the quality and safety of medical care for newborn infants and their families through a coordinated program of research, education and quality improvement projects.